reri72/reriutils/README.md

 MySQL: The configuration checks for the presence of the MySQL header (mysql/mysql.h) and the client library (libmysqlclient).
 It supports defining the installation path using the --with-mysql-dir option.

-OpenSSL: SSL/TLS support is enabled by passing the --with-openssl=yes option to ./configure.
+OpenSSL: SSL/TLS support is enabled by passing the *openssl* option to ./configure.
 This automatically links the required libraries (-lssl -lcrypto).

 📝 Integration Guide
 To integrate libreriutils.a into your own C projects: